 Diet dog foods also allow you to feed a decent serving size whilst dieting your overweight or obese dog.

 If feeding a calorie-rich dog food, a significant reduction in serving size will be needed, to meet your dog’s dieting calorie quota.
 These smaller portions often result in increased hunger levels for your dog.
-Resulting in reduced owner compliance with the diet.
+Resulting in reduced owner compliance.

 If your dog needs to lose greater than 10% of their starting weight, switch to a calorie-restricted diet dog food.
 Find out your dog’s calorie requirement here.

 Diet Dog Food Indexes: Low Calorie Food for Overweight & Obese Dogs

 Discover our catalog of diet dog foods from around the world including dry dog foods, wet dog foods and grain free dog foods.

 Diet dog foods are indexed according to calorie and protein content making it simple to find a food best for your dog’s weight loss needs!